 These usually can collect up 20 liters of water and cover over 2,000 square feet of space.

-As such, they will be more effective in removing musty order, prevent mold and mildew and even reduce the risk of prolonged water damage through condensation.
+As such, they will be more effective in removing musty odor, prevent mold and mildew, and even reduce the risk of prolonged water damage through condensation.

 For Larger Spaces

 Now, if you live in a bigger home that spans bigger than 2,000 square feet, then opting for a dehumidifier that can collect 25-35 liters per day is a must since having a larger tank cuts back the draining frequency.